Samsung Galaxy A01

 The Samsung Galaxy A01 is a budget Android smartphone manufactured by Samsung Electronics as part of its A series.
 The phone was announced in December 2019 and released in January 2020.
 The phone come in the colors black, blue, and red.
-The phone features a 5.7-inch 720p touchscreen display, a dual camera setup, and comes with One UI 2 over Android 10.
-A similar device, Galaxy M01, was first released in June 2020, which shares some of the features with the Galaxy A01.
+The phone features a 5.7-inch 720p touchscreen display, a dual camera setup, and comes with One UI Core 2.0 over Android 10.
+A similar device, Galaxy M01, was first released in June 2020, which shares some of the features with the Galaxy A01 (but it has 3GB of RAM and drops the 16GB storage option and has a bigger 4000mAh battery).